structuredfeed/UK-AI-LEGISLATION-FEED/README.md

 - Generated prompts and classification logic

 This repository provides a licensed structured representation of public information.
-The underlying regulatory texts are public records governed by their respective jurisdictions.
+The underlying legislative texts are public records governed by their respective jurisdictions.

 ## Disclaimer
 This feed is provided "as is" without warranties of any kind.